The top musical theatre songs you need to listen to

 While a musical can have an excellent storyline and a breathtaking set, an anthemic song will make certain productions stand out amongst the rest.
 There are lots of musical hits, but there are a few timeless musical numbers that everyone needs to listen to.
-These songs from a wide range of musicals will have you singing to yourself all day long.
+These songs from a wide range of musicals will have you singing to yourself all day long, written by legendary lyricists including Stephen Schwartz, Andrew Lloyd Webber and Stephen Sondheim.

 You Can’t Stop the Beat from Hairspray

 As the characters celebrate The Corny Collins Show becoming fully integrated, “You Can’t Stop the Beat” is an all-singing, all-dancing spectacular to round off the musical.
 It’s a catchy tune that’s guaranteed to get into your head when you listen to it and sums up the cast’s infectious energy throughout the entire show.
-The song was first performed in the West End by Leanne Jones, who made her West End debut as Tracy Turnblad.
+The song was first performed in the West End by Leanne Jones, who made her West End debut as Tracy Turnblad, and will be sung by Lizzie Bea in the musical’s revival at the London Coliseum.

 Do You Hear The People Sing? from Les Misérables